zaks-zaiya/ethos-base-station/README.md

 ## Production build

-Requirements: NPM and Python 3.9 (with venv)
+Requirements: NPM, Yarn and Python 3.9 (with venv)

 To run production build: